-The tomatillos in my garden are all ripening at once.
-Have you ever cooked with tomatillos?
+Do you ever cook with tomatillos?
 They look like little lanterns, with their green papery husks.

-Sometimes people mistake them for green tomatoes (doesn’t help that their Spanish name is “tomate verde”); they are related to tomatoes (same family, different genus), but the taste is quite different.
+Sometimes people mistake them for green tomatoes (doesn’t help that their Spanish name is “tomate verde”); they are nightshades, like eggplants and peppers, and therefore distant cousins of tomatoes, but the taste is quite different.

 The filling is made with shredded meat from chicken thighs; the deeper flavor of the dark meat holds up much better to the chile and tomatillo sauce than chicken breasts.

-I made these for dinner tonight and even the kid, my young nephew, went for seconds.
+I made these for dinner recently and even the kid, my nephew, went for seconds.
 Not a smidgen of sauce was left on any of our plates.

 Chicken Enchiladas Verdes RecipePrint

-A shortcut for this recipe is to use already prepared bottled salsa verde (heat the sauce and add sour cream at the end) which should be available at any market that carries Mexican foods.
-Use 2-3 cups.
+A shortcut for this recipe is to use already prepared bottled salsa verde which should be available at any market that carries Mexican foods.
+Use 3 cups.
 You can also use rotisserie chicken instead of poaching your own.

 Packaged tortillas vary in their thickness and quality.
-Thicker corn tortillas will hold up better to the frying, softening, and dipping in sauce than thin ones, which can tend to fall apart.
+Thicker corn tortillas will hold up better to frying than thin ones, which can tend to fall apart.

 - 1 1/2 lbs tomatillos, papery husks removed, rinsed

-- High smoke point cooking oil such as canola oil, peanut oil or grapeseed oil
+- 1 tablespoon of high smoke point cooking oil such as canola oil, peanut oil or rice bran oil

 - 1/2 cup crumbled Mexican Cotija or Queso Fresco cheese

 1 Poach chicken thighs: Put chicken thighs in a medium sized saucepan and just cover with water.
-Add one clove of garlic that has been cut in half, 1/4 of an onion, and 1 teaspoon of salt to the water.
+Add the halved garlic, 1/4 of an onion, and and 2 teaspoons of salt to the water.

-Bring to a simmer, reduce the heat to maintain a very low simmer, and cook, covered, for 15 minutes, until the chicken is just cooked through.
+Bring to a simmer, reduce the heat to very low to maintain the heat at just below a simmer, and cook, covered, for 10-15 minutes, or until the chicken is just barely cooked through.
 Remove chicken thighs to a separate bowl and let cool enough to touch.

 Use a slotted spoon to transfer tomatillos and serrano chiles to a blender.
-Add 1/2 cup of the tomatillo cooking liquid to the blender, as well as 2 cloves of garlic, a third a cup of the chopped onion, and about 1/4 cup of chopped cilantro (packed).
-(Remaining chopped onion and cilantro will be used for garnish.)
+Add 1/4 cup of the tomatillo cooking liquid to the blender, as well as 2 cloves of garlic, a half cup of chopped onion, 1 tablespoon of lime juice, and about 1/2 cup of chopped cilantro.
 Add one teaspoon of salt.

-Purée until completely blended, 15 to 30 seconds.
+Purée until blended, 15 to 30 seconds.
 Taste for heat.
 If not spicy enough add another chile pepper (doesn't have to be cooked).
-Note that sour cream will eventually be added to the sauce which will cool down a lot of the spiciness.
 Add more salt to taste if necessary.

 4 Soften the tortillas: Heat a tablespoon of oil in a frying pan on medium high heat.
-Add a tortilla to the pan and use a metal spatula to flip it to the other side.
+Add a tortilla to the pan and let it sizzle for 10 seconds or so.
+Use a metal spatula to flip it to the other side.
+Let it sizzle for a few seconds.
 Place another tortilla on top of this one (to soak up the excess oil) and flip again.

-4 Roll up tortillas with chicken and sauce: Warm the oven to 200°F. Dip a tortilla in the salsa verde tomatillo sauce and place it on a casserole dish.
-Scoop a spoonful of chicken into the center of the tortilla and roll up the tortilla.
-Place in the casserole dish and repeat with all of the tortillas.
-Put into the warm oven to keep the enchiladas warm while you finish the sauce.
+4 Roll up tortillas with chicken: Preheat the oven to 250°F. Scoop a spoonful of chicken into the center of the tortilla and roll up the tortilla.
+Place the rolled tortilla seam side down in a casserole dish and repeat with all of the tortillas.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Chicken Enchiladas Verdes on Simply Recipes.
 Thank you!Print